 Who may ascend the mountain of the Lord?
 Who may stand in his holy place?
 The one who has clean [feet] and a pure heart. –Psalm 24:3-4a (with a small change for fun)

-One more thought: People can tell when you’re faking it.
-The desire to bless those around you must be authentic.
+One more thought: People can tell when we’re faking it.
+The desire to bless those around us must be authentic.
 Enough said.

-Do those in your sphere of influence know that you are interested in their personal growth, in their purity?
+Do those in your sphere of influence know you are interested in their personal growth…in their purity?
 Are they aware of your desire to bless them?
 When we get back to the real meaning of servant leadership, they will.